7 Top Things to See & Do at the Tulum Ruins

+7 Top Things to See & Do at the Tulum Ruins**

 The only ground floor room has an entrance on the west side that is divided up by four columns, above which is a double ledge sectioned off by three niches, the central one containing a stucco sculpture of the God Descending, while the others are decorated with reliefs depicting seated figures with elaborate headdresses.
 The corners of the ledges consist of large bas-relief masks that were once painted and depict Itzamná, the old Sky God revered by the Yucatán Mayas.

-The largest and most striking building on the site is the Castillo (Edificio 1), at the eastern end on the cliff-edge overlooking the sea.
+The largest and most striking building on the site is the Castillo (Edificio 1), located at the eastern end on the cliff-edge overlooking the sea.
 Believed built during three separate periods, this large structure is notable for the broad steps leading to a terrace on which the two-roomed temple stands, along with a stone used as an altar for human sacrifices.
 The entrance to the temple is subdivided by two serpent columns, and in the niche above the central door, a stone figure can be seen representing the God Descending.

 5. Temple of the God Descending